 srun: error: tiger-i23g11: task 0: Out Of Memory srun: Terminating job step 3955284.0 slurmstepd: error: Detected 1 oom-kill event(s) in step 3955284.0 cgroup.
 Some of your processes may have been killed by the cgroup out-of-memory handler.

 This error indicates that your job tried to use more memory (RAM) than was requested by your Slurm script.
-By default you are given 4 GB per CPU-core by the Slurm scheduler.
+By default, on most clusters, you are given 4 GB per CPU-core by the Slurm scheduler.
 If you need more or less than this then you need to explicitly set the amount in your Slurm script.
 The most common way to do this is with the following Slurm directive:

 #SBATCH --mem-per-cpu=8G # memory per cpu-core